 If your app is used in a noisy environment, such as a factory, you can create a custom acoustic model.
 This model helps the Speech Services to distinguish speech from noise.

 Call center transcription

 Often, call center recordings are consulted only if an issue arises with a call.
 With the Speech service, it's easy to transcribe every recording to text.
 You can easily index the text for full-text search or apply Text Analytics to detect sentiment, language, and key phrases.

-If your call center recordings involve specialized terminology, such as product names or IT jargon, you can create a language model to teach the Speech service the vocabulary.
-A custom acoustic model can help the Speech service understand less-than-optimal phone connections.
+If your call center recordings involve specialized terminology, such as product names or IT jargon, you can create a language model to teach the Speech Services the vocabulary.
+A custom acoustic model can help the Speech Services understand less-than-optimal phone connections.

 For more information about this scenario, read more about batch transcription with the Speech service.